Selling A House At Auction vs a Private Sale

 If you want a guaranteed sale at a low cost, take a look below to find out what we could offer you.

-Answering your question ‘can I sell a house at auction?’ we’ll tell you yes, you can, however when asking ‘should I sell my house at auction?’ we’d say no, most definitely not.
+Answering your question ‘can I sell a house at auction?’ we’ll tell you, yes, you can, however when asking ‘should I sell my house at auction?’ we’d say weigh up your options first.

 As we don’t buy properties on behalf of investors, there are no hefty contracts to sign and we guarantee to buy your home and complete the process within five to 10 days.